Published in September 2019

 A particular concern in the context of trafficking in living animals is animal welfare and the conditions under which animals are caught, trapped, transported, and kept.
 In order to maximize their catch and profits, some perpetrators employ methods that are exceptionally cruel to animals, that cause great stress to them, and that all too frequently kill off a significant share of live animal shipments (UNODC, 2016).
 Trafficking in living animals also extends to the collection, transportation, and sale of eggs which are often not adequately handled by those involved.

 One of the most commonly trafficked type of exotic pets are parrots.
 Habitat loss and trade have decimated parrot populations worldwide with the result that parrots are the most endangered bird species globally.
 Wildlife trade is thought to contribute to the fact that nearly 30 percent of the 355 species of parrots are currently threatened with extinction.
 The parrot species are commonly kept as pets include budgerigars, African grey parrots, macaws, and cockatoos.
 These birds are particularly valued for their vocalizations, cognitive abilities, and colourful appearance, and cockatoos for their erectile crest.
 Most come from the southern hemisphere, particularly the tropical regions in central and southern America and the subtropical regions of Australia.
 Parrot species are especially vulnerable to the dangers associated with improper handling and transportation.
+Data indicate that South Africa is the main buyer of wild-sourced African grey parrots from the Democratic Republic of the Congo and a major international seller of captive-bred ones.

 (Phillips, 2015; Tella & Hiralod, 2014)